-Do you want to know the main reason why cherries are good for your guinea pig?
-Well, it is a good source of vitamin C (which it has in a sufficient quantity) that they find difficult to produce on their own.
+- It is a good source of vitamin C, which they find difficult to produce on their own.
 Vitamin C is essential in keeping the body free from diseases (e.g scurvy) and maintaining the health of your piglet.
-Good to know, right?

 Nutrition Facts of Cherries